EmmaWoods73/IST659---Database-Management/README.md

-# IST659---The Advertising Network: A Database from Design through Implementation
+# IST659---Data Admin Concepts & Database Management
+THE ADVERTISING NETWORK: A DATABASE FROM DESIGN THROUGH IMPLEMENTATION

 The aim of this project was the design and implementation of a database in order to solve a business data management problem.
 Following identification of stakeholders and the data they need to access and maintain, a SQL database is constructed in order to answer five specific data questions.